 HOW TO START AN ONLINE OR ONSITE COURSE

-Step 1 • DOWNLOAD SYLLABI :
+Step 1 • ACTIVATE YOUR MOUNTIE PASS :

-Step 5 • COURSES USING BLACKBOARD:
+Step 5 • COURSES USING CANVAS AS OR BLACKBOARD:

 Step 6 • START YOUR COURSE:

 Refer to the Academic Calendar for course start and end dates.
 Refer to your syllabus for specific assignment deadlines.
-If your course syllabus indicates that a two term option is available, and you are not receiving Federal Financial Aid, you have the option of completing your course over two consecutive terms.

 Step 7 • WE ARE HERE TO HELP YOU:

-Step 9 • DISABILITY SERVICES:
+Step 8 • DISABILITY SERVICES: